jexia/express-session-etcd3/code-of-conduct.md

 ## Enforcement

+If you spot or experience unacceptable behaviour or if you have any questions about our code of conduct, please report this by sending an email to community@jexia.com.
+The Code of Conduct Team will review and investigate all reports issued.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at d.ru.fo.s+github@gmail.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+They will respond in a way they deem appropriate to the issue.
+They will handle every issue with confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Community members who do not follow or enforce the code of conduct may be expelled temporary or permanently as so decided by the Code of Conduct Team.
+We will protect victims of abuse as much as we can.

+In your report please add following: your contact information; names (real, nicknames, or pseudonyms) of any individuals involved.
+If there are additional witnesses, please include them as well.
+Your account of what occurred, and if you believe the incident is ongoing.
+Any additional information that may be helpful.

 ## Attribution